Colorado 2024 EV Tax Credits Guide [+ Calculate Your Savings]

 Last Updated: January 2024

 What EV Incentives Are Available in Colorado?

-The Centennial State has quickly become the most EV-friendly area in the United State, with incentives and initiatives to help buyers at all levels get into an electric vehicle.
+The Centennial State has quickly become the most EV-friendly area in the United States, with incentives and initiatives to help buyers at all levels get into an electric vehicle.
 For starters, EV incentives in Colorado rose to $5,000 in the second half of 2023, up from $2,000 earlier in the year.
 As a result, sales of both new and used electric vehicles have surged thanks to Colorado's generous EV incentives.

 Colorado has the following broad-based incentives in place for electric vehicles and associated purchases for charging:

 - $5,000 tax credit for the purchase or lease of a light-duty passenger vehicle

 - $2,800 tax credit for the purchase of a light-duty electric truck (or $1,800 for leasing a light-duty electric truck)